 Making Tomato Cuttings

 Generally cuttings should be about six inches long, with the leaves removed from the bottom 2-3 inches.
-I took my cuttings from the tops of the plant as well as from some suckers that were growing further down the plant.
+I took my tomato plant cuttings from the tops of the plant as well as from some suckers that were growing further down the plant.
 (Suckers are the shoots that grow at the intersection of the main stem and a branch.)

 Be sure to remove any tomatoes or flowers from the cutting.
 This gives the cutting a better chance to produce roots as the energy of the plant isn’t going into reproductive parts.